strogiyotec/jminikeyvalue/README.md

 Some notes:
  - Root - Node without parent
  - Internal node - Any node with at least one child
- - Leaf node - Node without child
+ - Leaf node(External node) - Node without child